The CORE Project

 Cambridgeshire Open RAN Ecosystem project – what we’re doing, why and where

 The network will serve as a dynamic testing ground to develop and trial enhanced interoperability of hardware and software in HDD environments with the ambition of demonstrating how the implementation costs can be reduced and simplified.
 The project seeks to stimulate innovation and encourage new players to enter the UK market by proving Open RAN in a real-world HDD test environment.
-The project team will work in partnership with mobile network operators to deliver these mutual ambitions.
+The project team also worked in partnership with mobile network operators to deliver these mutual ambitions.

-By supporting the development of new software, including xApps, rApps and RIS, to test the optimisation capabilities of Open RAN, integrating devices including radio units into an Open RAN environment – and delivering community-oriented products such as an Augmented Reality experience that will both test the data handling capabilities of Open RAN and support the local tourism industry – the project will support the drive to diversify the 5G Open RAN Hardware and Software supply chain in the UK.
+By supporting the development of new software, including xApps, rApps and RIS, to test the optimisation capabilities of Open RAN, integrating devices including radio units into an Open RAN environment – and delivering community-oriented products such as an Augmented Reality experience that would both test the data handling capabilities of Open RAN and support the local tourism industry – the project will support the drive to diversify the 5G Open RAN Hardware and Software supply chain in the UK.

 Project milestones and updates